-The Building Futures programme is focussed on changing the lives of disadvantaged adults and young people across Buckinghamshire and is part of the Building Better Opportunities programme funded by the Big Lottery Fund and the European Social Fund.
+The Building Futures programme is focussed on changing the lives of adults and young people across Buckinghamshire and is part of the Building Better Opportunities programme funded by the Big Lottery Fund and the European Social Fund.

-The programme is currently working with 9 partners within Buckinghamshire to reach at least 400 people over the next two and a half years.
-The programme aims to support people who are considered to be furthest from work due to multiple barriers and complex needs, with the aim to move them closer to learning or work.
+The programme is currently working with nine partners within Buckinghamshire to support at least 400 people over the next two and a half years to move them closer to learning or work.

 The project has a particular focus on: